dhansel/IECDevice/README.md

    <img src="hardware/ATNCircuit.png" width="50%">
    Connect the ATN and Data signals to the bus and the CTRL signal to any available pin on your microcontroller.
-Then in your sketch make sure to add the CTRL pin when calling the IECDevice constructor.
+Then in your sketch make sure to add the CTRL pin when calling the IECBusHandler constructor.
 The purpose of the circuit is to pull DATA low immediately when ATN goes low and only release it once the software confirms (via the CTRL pin) that it now is in control of the Data signal.